Will I qualify for financial aid?

 Federal Direct Loans

-If I have both the Federal Stafford and Direct Loans, will I have to make two payments when I enter repayment?
+If I have both the Federal Stafford from a commercial lender and Direct Loans from the U.S. Department of Education, will I have to make two payments when I enter repayment?

 You have the option to consolidate your Federal Stafford and Direct Loans into a Federal Direct Consolidation loan.
 The option to consolidate your Federal Stafford Loan and Federal Direct loan into a consolidation loan while you are still in school was reinstated when the budget reconciliation bill was signed.
 If you choose not to consolidate your loans, you would have two payments, just as you would if you borrowed a Stafford Loan from two different lenders.
 Since most lenders have been selling their Stafford loans to the U.S. Department of Education, it is likely that your loan will be serviced by the same company servicing Direct Loans, potentially resulting in a single payment anyway.
 You will, however, have to pay to minimum monthly payment on each loan if you do not combine them into a single consolidation loan.
 The decision to consolidate may depend on your circumstances when you enter repayment; your employment status, your salary and its prospects for growth, and your personal financial goals and how your student loan debt fits into those goals.